Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/protecting-routes-in-angular.md

 tags:
   - angular
 ---

-Protecting specific routes in Angular is a common use-case.
-Most applications will have some logged in section.
+Protecting specific routes in Angular is an everyday use case.
+Most applications will have some logged-in section.

 Yesterday we [created a login service](https://daily-dev-tips.com/posts/angular-authenticating-users-from-an-api/), so that someone can log in to our application.

-But having this, we are also able to go to the home route not being logged in.
+But having this, we can also go to the home route not being logged in.

 That's weird because we don't have a user and see nothing.